spsforks/QB64-Wiki/GET.md

 ## Example(s)

-*Example 1:* Opening a RANDOM file using LEN to calculate and LEN = to designate the file record size.
+Opening a RANDOM file using LEN to calculate and LEN = to designate the file record size.

 ```vb